PaulRBerg/prb-test/README.md

 But, due to various historical reasons, the Ethereum ecosystem has for a long time relied upon JavaScript for testing smart contracts.
 Refactoring a code base from Hardhat or Truffle to Foundry takes time, and it may not always be possible to do it in one fell swoop.
-Thus, to ensure backwards compatibility, PRBTest is available as a Node.js package in the npm package registry.
+Thus, to ensure backward compatibility, PRBTest is available as a Node.js package in the npm package registry.

 For more details about this, see this discussion [here](https://github.com/dapphub/ds-test/issues/35).